shariquafarooque-sha/Linux-HandsOn/README.md

 ├── Shell-Scripting
 └── Cron-Jobs

-Each folder contains explanations, command examples, and practical exercises.
+Each folder contains commands, explanations, and practical examples related to the topic.

+---

-Why Linux is Important for DevOps
+## Why Linux is Important for DevOps

-Linux is widely used in DevOps because:
+Linux plays a critical role in DevOps and Cloud computing because:

-Most cloud servers run on Linux
+- Most production servers run on Linux
+- Cloud platforms primarily use Linux environments

-Container technologies rely on Linux features
+- Containers rely on Linux kernel features

-Automation and scripting are commonly done in Linux environments

-CI/CD pipelines frequently run on Linux-based systems
+- Automation and CI/CD pipelines commonly run on Linux systems

-A strong understanding of Linux helps in managing servers, troubleshooting issues, and automating infrastructure.
+A strong understanding of Linux helps in managing infrastructure, troubleshooting systems, and automating operational tasks in real-world DevOps environments.

+---

-Learning Progress
+## Learning Progress

-This repository is part of my DevOps learning roadmap and will continue to be updated as I practice more Linux concepts and system administration tasks.
+This repository will be continuously updated as I progress in learning Linux and DevOps tools.

+---

+## Connect With Me

+GitHub:
+LinkedIn: linkedin.com/in/shariqua-patel-28464a263